-The Academy Trust will work with its Academies to consider this data, and to analyse whether there are patterns across the trust, recognising that numbers in any 1 Academy may be too low to allow for meaningful statistical analysis.
+The multi-academy trust will work with its academies to consider this data, and to analyse whether there are patterns across the trust, recognising that numbers in any 1 academy may be too low to allow for meaningful statistical analysis.

-This policy will be reviewed annually.
-At every review, the policy will be approved by the Trustees and shared with the Local Governing Committee.
+This policy will be reviewed every two years.
+At every review, the policy will be approved by the Trustees and shared with the [Local Governing Committee.